Inflation in USA

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-United States: Fed keeps rates at effective floor and additional stimulus measures unchanged in June
+United States: Fed keeps rates at effective floor and sustains commitment to expanding its balance sheet

-At its 9–10 June meeting, the Federal Open Market Committee (FOMC) held the target range for the federal funds rate at its effective floor of 0.00%–0.25%.
+At its 4–5 November meeting, the Federal Open Market Committee (FOMC) decided to hold the target range for the federal funds rate at its effective floor of 0.00%–0.25%.